Characterization of continuous stationary fields as generalized Ornstein-Uhlenbeck fields via multi-parameter Langevin equation and multiple Riemann-Stieltjes integration: Characterization of continuous stationary fields

-for some processes $H^{(u)}(t_u)$, where now $u$ is a proper subset of $\{1,\ldots,N\}$.
-Note that this definition is natural, as we cannot distinguish processes $H^{(u)}(t_u)$ in the multiple Riemann-Stieltjes sense.
+for some fields$H^{(u)}(t_u)$, where now $u$ is a proper subset of $\{1,\ldots,N\}$.
+The choice $u = \emptyset$ corresponds to the constant random variable $H^{(\emptyset)} (t_\emptyset) =C$.
+Note that the above definition is natural, as we cannot distinguish fields $H^{(u)}(t_u)$ in the multiple Riemann-Stieltjes sense.
 Indeed, their rectangular increments equal zero, since each $H^{(u)}(t_u)$ does not depend on all the variables, and are thus essentially lower-dimensional objects.
-Note that, in the one-dimensional case, we would have

-from which the initial condition $X(0)=Y(0)$ would give uniqueness in the classical sense, i.e. $X(t)=Y(t)$ almost surely for all $t$.